Marrakesh: Food

 Left: Tanjias prepared in terracotta pots sealed with paper.

 Right: Moroccan mint tea prepared with gunpowder tea, fresh mint, and sugar.

 Surrounded by lemon, orange, and olive groves, the city's culinary characteristics are rich and heavily spiced but not hot, using various preparations of Ras el hanout (which means "Head of the shop"), a blend of dozens of spices which include ash berries, chilli, cinnamon, grains of paradise, monk's pepper, nutmeg, and turmeric.
 A specialty of the city and the symbol of its cuisine is tanjia marrakshia, affectionately referred to as bint ar-rimad (بنت الرماد "daughter of the ash"), a local meal prepared with beef meat, spices, and smen and slow-cooked in a ceramic pot in traditional oven in hot ashes.
 Tajines can be prepared with chicken, lamb, beef or fish, adding fruit, olives and preserved lemon, vegetables and spices, including cumin, peppers, saffron, turmeric, and ras el hanout.
 The meal is prepared in a tajine pot and slow-cooked with steam.
 Another version of tajine includes vegetables and chickpeas seasoned with flower petals.
 Tajines may also be basted with "smen" Moroccan ghee that has a flavour similar to blue cheese.

+A variety of sweets on display.